-8.1 Introduction
+8.1 Summary

-When specifying a PFPE-prepared EM pump, the pump will be supplied prepared for use with Edwards PFPE mechanical pump oils, such as Fomblin 06/6 and Krytox 1506.
+If a PFPE-prepared EM pump has been ordered, the pump will be supplied prepared for use with Edwards PFPE mechanical pump oils, such as Fomblin YVAC 06/6 and Krytox 1506.

 PFPE-prepared EM pumps are suitable for pumping high concentrations of oxygen.